archon-research/nfat/README.md

 ---
 title: NFAT Technical Exploration
 status: Draft
-date: 2026-02-12
+date: 2026-02-13
 ---

 # NFAT Technical Exploration

 This document explores the NFAT (Non-Fungible Allocation Token) smart contract implementation.
 It describes the NFAT draft implementation, documents deliberate deviations from the [Laniakea NFAT specification](https://github.com/sky-ecosystem/laniakea-docs/blob/main/smart-contracts/nfats.md), and tracks open design questions.
+The Solidity implementation in this repository is a proof of concept intended to demonstrate the business logic.

 ---